 A second serious flaw is the diet’s assumptions about what foods people did and did not eat back then.
 There is, for example, quite a bit of evidence that Paleolithic humans ate grains and legumes, but these foods are forbidden by the diet.
 In fact, there is evidence that humans were cooking and eating tubers and other starchy vegetables as much as 300,000 years ago.
-Paleo humans did not eat peppers, tomatoes, avocados, pineapple, or blueberries because these are new world plants that were not available during Paleolithic evolution.
+Paleo humans did not eat peppers, tomatoes, avocados, potatoes, pineapple, or blueberries (among others) because these are new world plants that were not available during Paleolithic evolution.
 Yet the diet allows them all.
 Dietary flexibility was a hallmark of humans and one reason for our evolutionary success—we did not evolve to eat certain specific foods, we evolved to eat pretty much anything.
 Would anyone care to argue that Paleolithic humans in the sub-arctic zones, the rain forest, the plains, and the tropical coastal regions ate the same or even similar diets?
 I don’t think so.

-A third serious flaw is the claim by diet proponents that human genetics have not changed in any meaningful way since Paleolithic times and therefore the human digestive and metabolic systems cannot have adapted to deal with “new” foods.
+A third flaw is the claim by diet proponents that human genetics have not changed in any meaningful way since Paleolithic times and therefore the human digestive and metabolic systems cannot have adapted to deal with “new” foods.
 This is flat-out false.
 It is well documented that human genes have changed in response to the introduction of dairy into the diet and to the development of agriculture, with the greater availability of wheat and other grains.
 While on the subject of genetics, it’s impossible to understand why humans have multiple copies of the gene for amylase, an enzyme whose sole purpose is digesting starches, if starchy foods had not been an important part of the human diet for a long time.

 That’s strike three, I believe!

 As if we needed a strike four, the life expectancy of humans in Paleolithic times was somewhere in the mid-30s.
 Is theirs the diet you want to eat?
 Of course, many other factors have contributed to the increase in life expectancy, including improvements in medicine, public health, and nutrition.
 Oh wait, did I say nutrition?
 You know, like eating grains, legumes, and dairy?